MarcoDiFrancesco/LittleProjects/Notes/Web.md

 - **Body** contains:
   - Things

-HTML is not case sensitive.
-It also does not count tabs and multiple spaces.
+HTML does not count tabs and multiple spaces.
 You can make the browser indent as it is written with the tag `<pre>`.

 It's legal in HTML and XHTML to make: